databrary/design/ridir-16/narrative.md

 The contribution of a particular dataset will no longer depend on the private analytic and interpretive activities of researchers from one laboratory or the specific resources available to them, but instead benefit from the critique of many researchers with different viewpoints.
 This will strengthen the credibility of the behavioral science research enterprise as a whole.
 The enhancements to Databrary will enable new research questions to be asked based on existing, already collected and shared video data.
-The project will make it possible for researchers to readily assess the feasibiilty of asking new questions by searching for relevant shared data, and evaluating the prospects of a new analysis without undergoing expensive pilot testing.
+The project will make it possible for researchers to readily assess the feasibility of asking new questions by searching for relevant shared data, and evaluating the prospects of a new analysis without undergoing expensive pilot testing.
 The project extends to the domain of video data the demonstrated power and utility of text-based search.
-It lays the groundwork for reseach using analytical techniques that evaluate the temporal relationships between multiple time series measurements.
+It lays the groundwork for research using analytical techniques that evaluate the temporal relationships between multiple time series measurements.
-Finally, In order to deliver actionable information to users, the project will develop, test, and deploy new interfaces that allow complex data patterns to be visualized and manipulated.
+Finally, In order to deliver actionable information to users, the project will develop, validate, and deploy new interfaces that allow complex data patterns to be visualized and manipulated.

 #### Broader Impacts